Are you thinking of making a career change to become a financial advisor?

 Consider another person who is so afraid of taking on debt that they barely have a credit history.
 Both situations do not present a healthy relationship with money.

-A financial coach can help these people improve their relationship with money by offering them guidance, educated advice, and equipping them with the tools they need to develop a healthy relationship with their finances.
+A financial coach can help these people improve their relationship with money by offering them guidance and equipping them with the tools they need to develop a healthy relationship with their finances.

 Many people ask how long it takes to become a financial advisor.
 This is the golden question for anyone eager to switch careers.
 Reading this post on how to become a financial advisor in Canada might have helped you realize that it isn’t something you can become in a few months.